delebash/UE_GlobalEnvironmentalSystem/README.md

 Unreal Vault Organizer -  Organize your Unreal Vault with Tags and get update notifications https://github.com/delebash/unreal_vault_organizer

-TextureFromMeshCreator - Creates a texture from a screen shot of a Mesh.
+Texture From Mesh Creator - Creates a texture from a screen shot of a Mesh.
 Main puporse for this was so I could easily capture the show print of my characters so I could stamp that texture into the landscape for footprint effects. https://github.com/delebash/TextureFromMeshCreator